RichardDorian/PhotoTransfert/README.md

     Scroll down, and click again on **Save and continue**<br>
     Now, click on **+ Add users** and write your Google account email address and click on **Add** and finaly click on **Save and continue** and click on **Back to dashboard**<br><br>
   * Run the script to set up the authentication<br>
     To run the script you just have to open a command prompt for Windows or a terminal for Linux.
-After this run this command to setup OneDrive :
+After this run this command to setup GooglePhotos :
     ```
     npm run google-authenticate
     ```